ezrabayewitz/Snowflake/README.md

 ---

-*Built while preparing for SnowPro Core certification and developing practical cloud data engineering skills.*
+*Focused on building production-style cloud data engineering workflows using Snowflake, Snowpark, and modern analytics tooling.*